 The policies and position statements of The Wellcome Trust/DBT India Alliance (‘India Alliance’ or IA) are available on this page.
 These should be read in conjunction with the Award conditions.

 Award policies - These policies were produced in August 2019

-The mission of The Wellcome Trust/DBT India Alliance is to establish and nurture talent of the highest international standards, in cutting-edge biomedical research in India, resulting in important scientific breakthroughs and applications to society.
-In view of the overwhelming evidence that both active and passive smoking of tobacco is injurious to health, the Wellcome Trust/DBT India Alliance is unwilling to fund applications from individuals applying for, holding, or employed under a research grant from the tobacco industry.
+The mission of the India Alliance is to establish and nurture talent of the highest international standards, in cutting-edge biomedical research in India, resulting in important scientific breakthroughs and applications to society.
+In view of the overwhelming evidence that use of tobacco is injurious to health, the India Alliance will not fund applications from individuals applying for, holding, or employed under a research grant from the tobacco industry.

-Researchers funded by the India Alliance are expected to conduct stem cell research according to high ethical standards and to comply with all applicable legal and regulatory requirements.
+Researchers funded by the India Alliance who conduct stem cell research, are expected to do so according to high ethical standards and to comply with all applicable legal and regulatory requirements.

 Research should be carried out in accordance to the Department of Biotechnology and Indian Council of Medical Research’s Guidelines for Stem Cell Research and Therapy.